 The sooner students begin thinking about their long-term ambitions, the easier they’ll find making their Options choices at Key Stage 4.
 Students unsure of their long-term plans should select a range of courses offering breadth and balance and if they think they might want to study at university later, they should refer to the later section Thinking Ahead - For Those Considering Studying At University.

 All qualifications are referred to by a level.
 These levels are from The National Qualifications Framework, which is outlined below:

-Level 1 - Qualifications equivalent to GCSE grades D to G or 1 to 4.
+Level 1 - Qualifications equivalent to GCSE grades 4 to 1.

-Level 2 - Qualifications equivalent to GCSE grades A* to C or 5 to 9.
+Level 2 - Qualifications equivalent to GCSE grades 9 to 5.

 Level 3 - Qualifications equivalent to A Levels.

 Level 4 - Qualifications equivalent to degree level.